generatron/GeneratronPublic/README.md

 Generatron will read the model contained in spec.yaml and will use that to generate code that is the only thing you will need to get started.

 Let's do a quick demo using our http://generatronpublic.slack.com/ community.
+The process is similar on our website.

-Need an invite get one at http://slack.generatron.com/
+Need an invite? get one at http://slack.generatron.com/

 # Getting started, or better yet, Gettin' it Dunn! #